IoCHowTo/IoCTasks/README.md

 * For additional information look into the Microsoft Unity documentation (goal of this project is not to provide reference guide to MS Unity API).
 * Simply clone this project (or download it as a .ZIP file) and attempt to solve all individual tasks.
   * If you need some help just reference to [solutions repository](https://github.com/IoCHowTo/IoCTasksSolutions).
-* Open the solution in VS2012 and compile it.
-The compilation would download Unity libraries from NuGet.
+* Open the solution in VS2012+ and compile it.
+The compilation would download dependencies from Nuget (such as Microsoft Unity).